Crush at Houston music festival kills at least eight, injures many | Law-Order

 Crush at Houston music festival kills at least eight, injures many

 At least eight people were killed and many were injured in a crush when fans surged toward the stage during the opening night of the Astroworld music festival on Friday in Houston, officials said.
-Houston Fire Chief Samuel Peña confirmed the casualty figures at an early morning news conference outside NRG Park.
+Houston Fire Chief Samuel Peña confirmed the casualty figures at a news conference early on Saturday outside NRG Park.

 - Country: